MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/how-to-ignore-discounts-in-general-ledger-accounts.md

 ---
-    title: How to Ignore Discounts in General Ledger Accounts | Microsoft Docs
+    title: How to Ignore Discounts in General Ledger Accounts
     description: Some general ledger accounts do not accept payment discounts or invoice discounts.
 You can ignore the discounts for these general ledger accounts.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na